Joint warfare in South Vietnam, 1963–1969: North Vietnamese strategic buildup

 They may also have believed the long-trumpeted U.S. maxim of never getting involved in a land war in Asia, and that the U.S. was too concerned with Chinese intervention to use airpower outside South Vietnam.

 Once the elections were over, North Vietnam developed a new plan to move from the Ho Chi Minh trail in Cambodia, in central Vietnam (i.e., ARVN II Corps Tactical Zone), with a goal of driving through to the seacoast over Highway 19, splitting South Vietnam in half.
-For this large operation, the PAVN created its first division headquarters, under then-brigadier general Chu Huy Man.
+For this large operation, the PAVN created its first division headquarters, under then-Brigadier General Chu Huy Mân.
 This goal at first seemed straightforward, but was reevaluated when major U.S. ground units entered the area, first the United States Marine Corps at Da Nang, and then the 1st Cavalry Division (Airmobile), the "First Cav".
-In particular, the PAVN were not sure of the best tactics to use against the air assault capability of the 1st Cav, so BG Man revised a plan to bring to try to fight the helicopter-mobile forces on terms favorable to the North Vietnamese.
+In particular, the PAVN were not sure of the best tactics to use against the air assault capability of the 1st Cav, so General Mân revised a plan to bring to try to fight the helicopter-mobile forces on terms favorable to the North Vietnamese.
 They fully expected to incur heavy casualties, but it would be worth it if they could learn to counter the new U.S. techniques, inflict significant casualties on the U.S. Army, and, if very lucky, still cut II CTZ in half.
 That planned movement was very similar to the successful PAVN maneuver in 1975.

 The resulting campaign is called the Battle of Ia Drang, with a followup at the Battle of Bong Son, but Ia Drang actually had three major phases: